kshitij12345/kshitij12345.github.io/_posts/2023-01-22-Python-Plugins.md

 We have implemented a very simple plugin example, but one can extend it to more complex plugin systems.

+This code can be found on Github at this [link](https://github.com/kshitij12345/python-plugin)

 #### Conclusion

 We learned about